Laragear/MetaModel/MIGRATIONS.md

 > [!IMPORTANT]
 >
-> If you're using `$useAppends`, ensure you also set `$useCasts` for attributes that are not part of the model itself.
+> If you're using `$useAppends`, ensure you also set `$useCasts` for attributes that are not part of the model itself, otherwise these attributes will be treated as strings.